AndroidHell/YellowCityWebDesigns/notes.md

 # current

-- add gallery, just a grid for now that maybe can expand
 - make second call to action button that has phone number and phone svg
 - finish adding accessability stuff to images
 - fix github readme